Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/using-settimeout-in-javascript.md

 ## JavaScript setTimeout function

-In it's most basic form the function looks like this:
+In its most basic form, the function looks like this:

 ```js
 setTimeout(() => {